-All bank card funds are subject to a convenience fee of 2.7 percent of the entire charges.
+All bank card funds are subject to a convenience fee of 2.7 percent of the total charges.

-All forms and paperwork submitted for processing and submitting are normally performed from three to five enterprise days upon receipt of the paperwork.
-Expedited processing companies can be found for a further per-document or form payment and should be accompanied by a written request for expedited processing companies.
+All forms and paperwork submitted for processing are normally reviewed from three to five business days upon receipt of the paperwork.
+Expedited processing companies can be found for a further per-document or form payment and should be accompanied by a written request for expedited processing.

 You can have your title checked for availability by calling the Secretary of State at (512) 463-5555 and dialing 7-1-1, or by emailing your queries to firstname.lastname@example.org.